 Read: Subject selection for ICSE

-Due to the pandemic, CBSE and ICSE have reduced the syllabus for grade 9 to 12 for academic session 2020-2021.
+COVID-19 UpdateDue to the pandemic, CBSE and ICSE have reduced the syllabus for grades 9 to 12 for the academic session 2020-2021.
 While the former has reduced it up to 30%, ICSE’s syllabus reduction is by 25%.
-The boards stated that the objective is to reduce the examination stress of the students.
+The boards stated that the objective is to reduce the examination stress of the students. |

 2. Pedagogy

 With the world rapidly changing, it’s important for students to be ready for new challenges.
-Thus, the teaching approach by CBSE and ICSE have also undergone significant change in the last decade.
+Thus, the teaching approach by CBSE and ICSE has also undergone significant change in the last decade.
 The focus has majorly increased on learning through experience and experimentation rather than one-way teaching.

 The curriculum followed by CBSE is from National Council of Educational Research and Training (NCERT) books, which are more illustrated and easy to comprehend.
 The teaching is largely methodical.

 On the other hand, ICSE offers intensive content-focused teaching and textbooks.
 The pedagogy is diverse and embedded in content and knowledge.
 However, while the board prescribes a list of textbooks, there’s no council that offers books and schools are allowed to make the choice.
-This poses a challenge for teachers
+This poses a challenge for teachers.

 Also Read: Expert Guide to International Baccalaureate (IB) Curriculum [Everything You Need To Know]